 American Prairie is honored to join the Fort Belknap Indian Community in accepting the joint Parker/Gentry Award in conservation work presented by the Field Museum.

-The award recognizes the Fort Belknap Indian Community and American Prairie Reserve for conservation efforts in the Northern Great Plains.
+The award recognizes the Fort Belknap Indian Community and American Prairie for conservation efforts in the Northern Great Plains.

 A press release from the Field Museum highlighted this collaborative conservation:

 “These two organizations have played a key role in protecting one of the most endangered ecosystems in the world and restoring populations of grassland species like bison, black-footed ferret, and swift fox, once on the brink of extinction in the Northern Great Plains.”